The Global Race to 5G

 Why it's important and how the U.S. can win

 But without swift action and sensible policies, America's continued wireless leadership is at risk.
 The race to deploy tomorrow's 5G networks is on—and we're at a critical moment.
-The EU, China, Japan, South Korea and others are doing everything they can to seize our wireless leadership.
+Proposed FCC rules modernizing the federal review process move U.S. wireless companies closer to helping us win, but the EU, China, Japan, South Korea and others are doing everything they can to seize our wireless leadership.
+We need similar action by cities, states, the FCC and Congress to update local siting rules, and we need to identify a pipeline of new low-, mid-, and high-band spectrum.

 The 5G Opportunity